China claims its troops patrolling on Chinese side of LAC

 "The two sides stay in diplomatic communication on the relevant border issue," he said.
-The tensions began at the Pangong Tso lake area in eastern Ladakh on May 5-6 and continued.
+Since the tensions began at the Pangong Tso lake area in eastern Ladakh on May 5-6, China maintained steady silence over the incident while its official media has not reported it so far.

-On Monday, Zhao said Chinese troops there are "committed to uphold peace and stability."
+When asked about the incident on Monday, Zhao played it down saying Chinese troops there are "committed to upholding peace and stability".
+He said the most pressing issue for the world at present is the fight against the deadly coronavirus.
+"We shouldn't allow any politicization or stigmatization in a bid to create more differences or confrontation," he said.

 At least a couple of Chinese military helicopters were spotted flying close to the un-demarcated Sino-India border in the area after the fierce face-off on May 5 following which a fleet of Sukhoi-30 jets of the Indian Air Force too carried out sorties there, the sources said in New Delhi.
-The troops on both sides held on to their respective positions and even reinforcements were brought in an apprehension of further escalation in tension, they said when asked about the face-off.
+The troops on both sides held on to their respective positions and even reinforcements were brought in the apprehension of further escalation in tension, they said when asked about the face-off.

 They said tension was still prevailing in the area, though both sides agreed to disengage during a meeting of local commanders on May 6.
 "The situation remains tense," said a source in New Delhi.